theodox/mGui/readme.txt

 *mGui.core* defines two classes, **Control** and **Layout**.
 These do the same job: wrapping maya UI objects with a property-oriented syntax.
 The *mGui.controls* and *mGui.layouts* provide subclasses of these for all of the control and layout widgets in Maya.

+## Bindings

+A lot of repetitive GUI coding is simply about shuffling little bits of data around - set the name of a button to match the selected item, or change the color of a field based on what is selected and so on.
+In order to simplify this we provide  _bindings_ - classes for getting information from one place and putting it somewhere else.
+The